jennego/dressage/README.md

 Ruby on Rails with postgresql.

 EC/USEF tests only for now.
+Others may be added on request as well (send them to me and let me know where to find them!)

 To do